Get Started with the Web Extensibility API

 Introduction

 Studio Pro extensions can be developed using TypeScript and use standard web development technologies to extend the Studio Pro development environment.
-This guide shows you how to set up a basic development environment for building an extension using the web extensibility API.
+This document describes how to set up a basic development environment for building an extension using the web extensibility API.

 For more detailed information, see the Mendix Studio Pro Web Extensibility API reference documentation.